Nicola1g/Nicola1g/README.md

 - 👋 Hi, I’m @Nicola1g
 - 👀 I’m interested in STEM application
 - 🌱 I’m currently learning blockchain development
-- 💞️ I’m looking to collaborate on interest people for grow uup all toghether
+- 💞️ I’m looking to collaborate on interest people for grow up all toghether
 - 📫 My info about how to reach me are in description

 <!---